 There are many ways you can share files and documents between a computer and a mobile phone.
 In Windows system, you can turn on file sharing to share files and folders with yourself or other people on your home network.
 You can setup file sharing on Windows PC.
-In this guide, we will share you the easiest way to enable file share in Windows 10, connect and access shared Windows folders and files from iPhone over Wi-Fi, copy files from PC to iPhone or iPhone to PC.
+In this guide, we will share you the easiest way to enable file share on Windows computer, connect and access shared Windows folders and files from iPhone over Wi-Fi, copy files from PC to iPhone or iPhone to PC.

-Setup file sharing or enable smb in Windows 10
+Setup file sharing or enable smb in Windows

-Share files and folder on Windows 10
+Share files and folder on Windows PC

 On your computer hard drive, create a new folder or right click on an existing folder, then click Properties from the context menu.
 When the properties box opens up, switch from the General to the Sharing tab.
 Click Share button, you will open the File Sharing box where you can choose people to share the folder with.
 Since you just need to transfer files between different devices of your own, no need to create extra user, just click Share button at the bottom, then click Done to complete.